MicrosoftDocs/learn/learn-pr/student-evangelism/introduction-rocket-launch-nasa/includes/7-train-test-model.md

 Then, you were given a test.
 In a new field of berries, given any input, identify the type of berry, and select only one output—raspberries.
 You looked at other berries (input) as you walked among the berry plants.
 You tested your mental model of berries and picked only raspberries.
 At this point, you believe that your mental model of berries is 100% accurate.

-But then, you spot a berry plant that looks similar to a raspberry, but a little bit different.
+But then, you spot a berry plant that looks similar to a raspberry, but slightly different.
 What you didn't know is that there were actually six berry types in the new berry-picking field.
 You do find more raspberries, but you also collect some of the other berries, thinking that they might actually be raspberries, although they do look a little different:

 :::image type="content" source="../media/thimbleberry.png" alt-text="Photo of a hand holding a thimbleberry." loc-scope="Azure":::